updatecli/website/content/en/blog/2024/02/shareable_policiies.md

 ## Write

 The first step is to write a policy.
-To make this step a bit easier, we add a new sub-command :
+To make this step a bit easier, we added a new sub-command :

 ```
 updatecli manifest init my_policy
 ```

-This command scaffolds a new Updatecli policy in the directory `my_policy` which includes the following files "CHANGELOG.md",  "Policy.yaml", "README.md", "updatecli.d", and  "values.yaml"
+This command scaffolds a new Updatecli policy in the directory `my_policy` that includes the following files "CHANGELOG.md",  "Policy.yaml", "README.md", "updatecli.d", and  "values.yaml"

 where: